-In respect of the sale of goods and services, a Goods and Services Tax (GST) which is akin to a value added tax or sales tax in other jurisdictions is imposed subject to the provisions and exemptions under the Goods and Services Tax Act (Cap.
-117A, 2005 Revised Edition) (GST Act).
+In respect of the sale of goods and services, a Goods and Services Tax (GST) is akin to a value-added tax or sales tax in other jurisdictions and is imposed subject to the provisions and exemptions under the Goods and Services Tax Act 1993 (the "GST Act").
 The rate of GST applicable depends on the nature of the goods and services supplied.
 Certain supplies (including the supply of goods and services in relation to ships and aircrafts) are zero-rated.
-For most other supplies (including the provision of services as a collection agent in Singapore), the standard GST rate of 7% is applicable.
+For most other supplies (including the provision of services as a collection agent in Singapore), the standard GST rate of 8% is applicable.